Glossary beginning with O

 - 4. Alli, B.O.
 Fundamental Principles of Occupational health and Safety.
 2nd ed.
 International Labour Office, Geneva.

-- Occupational health and safety management system (OHSMS)
+- Occupational health and safety management system (OHSMS) search for term

 For our Model Sun Safety Program, we have adopted the Institute for Work and Health definition of an occupational health and safety management system: "An OHSMS is the integrated set of organizational elements involved in the continuous cycle of planning, implementation, evaluation, and continual improvement, directed toward the abatement of occupational hazards in the workplace".5 Sometimes an OHSMS is referred to as an occupational health and safety program.
 Key standards which describe requirements of an OHSMS are OHSAS 18001:1999 and CSA Z1000-14.